inQWIRE/SQIR/README.md

 ```

 *Notes*:
-* Depending on your system, you may need to replace 4.12.0 in the instructions above with something like "ocaml-base-compiler.4.12.0".
+* Depending on your system, you may need to replace 4.13.1 in the instructions above with something like "ocaml-base-compiler.4.13.1".
 Any recent version of OCaml should be fine.
 * We require Coq version >= 8.12.
 * opam error messages and warnings are typically informative, so if you run into trouble then make sure you read the console output.

 ## Compilation

-Run `make` to compile the core files of SQIR, `make voqc` to compile proofs about VOQC, `make examples` to compile proofs of correctness for quantum algorithms (excluding those in examples/shor), and `make shor` to compile proofs about Shor's algorithm.
+After following the setup directions above, you can run `make` to compile the core files of SQIR, `make voqc` to compile proofs about VOQC, `make examples` to compile proofs of correctness for quantum algorithms (excluding those in examples/shor), and `make shor` to compile proofs about Shor's algorithm.
 Use `make all` to compile everything.

 Our proofs are resource intensive so expect `make all` to take a little while.
 If you have cores to spare, then you can speed things up by compiling with the `-j` flag (e.g., `make all -j8`).
-On a 2015 dual-core MacBook Pro running Coq version 8.14.0 compilation takes around 30 minutes.
+On a 2015 dual-core MacBook Pro running Coq version 8.15.2, compilation takes around 30 minutes.

 ## Directory Contents